3D Design Studio

 3D model repositories:

 3D scanning services will be available on a case to case basis, continuing to use our booking website.
 Expect to drop off a scannable item to be retrieved at a later date after scanning is complete.
-Scanning pertaining to human subjects will not be available during the Spring 2021 semester.
+Scanning pertaining to human subjects is not currently available.

 Please read, as failure to follow these terms could mean forfeiture of your access to the University Libraries Studios Network.

 Patrons need to vacate the bookable Studios promptly at the end of their booking, even if no one is waiting to use the space.
-A buffer is built into the system to help avoid close contact between patrons and allow for the student worker to clean the Studio before their booking starts.
+This is to help avoid close contact between patrons and allow for the student worker to clean the Studio before the next patron comes in.

 Patrons may not move furniture.
 All furniture is placed in such a way to ensure safety protocols from the state and the University are followed.
 All seats, tables, and power towers are linked in our booking system and must not be moved.